-- Division expenditures are \$19,630 lower a decrease of 6.9 percent compared to budgeted expenditures for FY19.
-The variance is attributable to lower supplies and services and contract expenditures. - FTEs remain unchanged. - Approximately 44.1 percent of division expenditures are personnel related. - Expenditures for supplies account for 0.4 percent of division expenditures. - Services and charges account for approximately 54.4 percent of division expenditures and include tree maintenance (\$100,000) and tree planting (\$25,000 on public property and \$15,000 on private property).
-Additional funding of \$5,000 has been requested in FY20 for consulting services. - Conferences and Training account for approximately 0.7 percent of division expenditures.
+- Division expenditures are \$18,630 lower a decrease of 6.5 percent compared to budgeted expenditures for FY19.
+The variance is attributable to lower supplies and services and contract expenditures. - FTEs remain unchanged. - Approximately 44.3 percent of division expenditures are personnel related. - Expenditures for supplies account for 0.4 percent of division expenditures. - Services and charges account for approximately 54.2 percent of division expenditures and include tree maintenance (\$100,000) and tree planting (\$25,000 on public property and \$15,000 on private property).
+Additional funding of \$5,000 has been requested in FY20 for consulting services.